MutilatedPeripherals/blastbeat-counter/README.md

 > at a very fast tempo, and divided uniformly among the bass drum, snare, and ride, crash, or hi-hat cymbal."

 As metal maniacs and programmers, we naturally asked ourselves:
-> Can we identify blast beats programmatically?
+**_Can we identify blast beats programmatically?_**

+## Experiments
-After isolating the drums and analyzing the spectrogram, we observed a very clear pattern (example song: Dying Fetus - Subjected to a Beating):
+We took one of the cleanest blast-examples available, in terms of production & execution (_Dying Fetus - Subjected to a Beating_), and after isolating the drums and analyzing the spectrogram, we observed a very clear pattern, with the **bass drum** hits hovering around **60Hz** and the **snare** around around **300Hz**.

+Here we highlighted the first blast beat of this song, between 29s - 31s:

 ![audacity_analysis.png](output/audacity_analysis.png)

+### Preliminary results
-Here is our first result with the current MVP:
+Here is what we are currently detecting with the MVP (blast beats in red):

 ![Dying_Fetus___Subjected_To_A_Beating.png](output/Dying_Fetus___Subjected_To_A_Beating.png)

 ## MVP Roadmap